gouxiaojuan/pipeline_STAGATE/README.md

 * STAGATE
 * matplotlib
 * sklearn

-For the version requirements of the required packages, see[requirement.txt](https://github.com/gouxiaojuan/pipeline_STAGATE/blob/main/requirement.txt)<br>
+For the version requirements of the required packages, see [requirement.txt](https://github.com/gouxiaojuan/pipeline_STAGATE/blob/main/requirement.txt)<br>
 ## Use the script
 To use this script you can calculate spatial domain of your own data, you need to provide a spatial expression matrix with <strong> row names for gene names, columns for cell names </strong>